kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 #### DriverGrantBucketAccess

 This gRPC call creates a set of access credentials for a bucket.
 This api must be idempotent.
 The input to this call is the id of the bucket, a set of opaque parameters and name of the account.
-This `accountName` field is used to ensure that multiple requests for the same BucketClaim do not result in multiple credentials.
+This `accountName` field is the concatenation of the characters ba (short for BucketAccess) and its UID.
+It is used as the idempotency key for requests to the drivers regarding a particular BA.

 The returned `accountID` should be a unique identifier for the account in the OSP.
 This value could be the name of the account too.
 This value will be included in all subsequent calls to the driver for changes to the BucketAccess.